|Road:||M61 between J6 and J8 (there is no J7)|

 It used to be owned by BP, with the main facilities being leased out to First, but Euro Garages (who specialise in taking over unpopular petrol stations) took over the petrol station and have recently taken over the whole site.
-The services were then completely rebuilt and reverted to their original name, with the new southbound side opening on 27 May 2011.
+The services were then completely rebuilt and reverted to its previous name, with the new southbound side opening on 27 May 2011.

 On the 23rd July 2010 there was a fire at the garage on the southbound services which meant there was no fuel available for a period, and further facilities had to be provided by portacabins.

 The Subway outlet here is Halal and is open 24 hours.